Archive for the ‘Employee Tip – Unemployment’ Category

 Employee Tip: Filing for Unemployment in WI; Preparing for Appeal and Hearing

-The information below is intended to supplement information from the State of Wisconsin’s Department of Workforce Development (DWD), the agency that administers unemployment.
-You should review DWD’s website information, “”How To Use Unemployment Insurance Services,” “For Workers,”starting here.
-DWD also has a web-based “Handbook,” with detailed information for employee/claimants, here.
-You can also read DWD’s FAQs here.
+The information below is intended to supplement information from the State of Wisconsin’s Department of Workforce Development (DWD), the agency that administers unemployment benefits.
+You can also review DWD’s “Handbookhere, which has detailed information for employee/claimants, and DWD’s FAQs here.

-Below are additional tips for employees about the unemployment process.
+Below is additional information for employees about the unemployment process.